arangodb/docs/3.10/install-with-docker.md

 unix> docker run -e ARANGO_RANDOM_ROOT_PASSWORD=1 -d --name arangodb-instance arangodb
 ```

-Thhis creates and launches the ArangoDB Docker instance as a background process.
+This creates and launches the ArangoDB Docker instance as a background process.
 The identifier of the process is printed.
 By default, ArangoDB listens on port
 `8529` for requests and the image includes `EXPOSE 8529`.
 If you link an
 application container, it is automatically available in the linked container.